CONSULTANT DERMATOLOGIST ANSWERS YOUR ACNE QUESTIONS

 Will my acne ever go away?

 People want to know, will their acne ever go away.
 The answer to that question is usually yes it will depending on your age.
 If you are young, a teenager or child with acne, normally the acne will go away within two or three years.
 If you are an adult with adult-onset acne or a recurrence of acne in adulthood, it can often last a lot longer than this.
-However there are a number of treatments out there that can control it very nicely, and in the event, your acne is disfiguring or has aggressive, active scarring then it’s possible for you to see an acne dermatologist and we will give you some treatment to settle the acne.
+However there are a number of treatments out there that can control it very nicely, and in the event, your acne is disfiguring or has aggressive, active scarring then it’s possible for you to see an acne dermatologist and we will give you some treatment to settle the acne or to remove your acne scars.
 These can comprise of topical agents, creams, lotions, washes, antibiotic tablets, hormone suppression tablets or occasionally a drug called a retinoid.
 All of these treatments can help to control and clear very nicely.